to all folks interested in the Kalamazoo Academy of Rock

 Who: We are a rock band program for young musicians aged 8-18.
 Our players are enthused about music and willing to put time and effort into developing their skills and experiencing the fun, satisfaction and thrill of playing quality music at a real rock show.
 The commitments consist of a weekly 45 minute private lesson, primarily focusing on learning the songs that the band is playing at the semester ending show and a weekly 2 hr. band rehearsal.
 The student must also commit to playing outside of lessons/rehearsals in order to learn their part and contribute positively to their band.

-Where: We’re located in the old Gibson guitar factory, where B.B.
+Where: Our home since we started in 2009 has been the former Gibson guitar factory at 225 Parson St., where B.B.
 King, Eric Clapton, Les Paul and many, many other guitar greats have visited as the birthplace of their guitars.
-The building is now called the Kalamazoo Enterprise Center and is located at 225 Parson St. The cross streets are Edwards and Pitcher.
+Since that building is under a welcomed reconstruction, we've moved (temporarily) to 579 Portage Rd.

 When: We run three sessions/year.
 Fall - Winter/Spring - Summer